Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Hobby.

 Arrives in late April to early May (eg 21 April in 2018, 1 May 2020, 5 May 2023), relatively common some years, less so in others.
-Autumn records rare, though include one on 23 September 2021, one on 21 August 2022 and one on 3 September 2022.
+Autumn records rare, though include one on 23 September 2021, one on 21 August 2022, one on 3 September 2022 and two on 8 September 2024.

 Black Grouse.